 - 1. Strong industry and government involvement in co-management relationship and adherence to formally agreed co-management arrangements. - 2.
-Develop and implement Management Plan.
-Management Plans to include Harvest Strategies that protect sustainability of the fishery based on ESD risk assessment processes. - 3.
-Australian Government recommendations met in relation to EPBC assessment. - 4.
-Setting of TACC for Marine Scalefish.
+Industry representative body investigate ways to improve their co-management responsibilities, consistent with the Co-Management Policy. - 3.
+Review of current management plan completed and development of replacement Management Plan undertaken pending the outcome of the review.
+Management Plan to include Harvest Strategies that protect sustainability of the fishery based on ESD risk assessment processes. - 4.
+Australian Government recommendations met in relation to EPBC assessment.